qwd/dev-site/docs/_en/resource/glossary.md

 ## Rank

-Rank is an indication of the ranking of a city or region, it is calculated based on a variety of factors, such as: population, area, GDP, search popularity, etc. In GeoAPI, the response data will refer to the Rank value of the city in addition to the relevance of the keywords.
-The range of Rank is 1-10, 1 means that the city or region is more populous, larger or more popular.
+Rank indicates the relative importance of a city or region.
+It is calculated from a variety of factors such as population, area, GDP, and search popularity.
+In GeoAPI responses, the `Rank` value may be considered alongside keyword relevance when returning search results.
+Rank ranges from 1 to 100; lower numbers indicate higher importance.

 ## Coordinate